The Human Eye

-The human eye looks basically like the crude drawing below.
+The human eye looks basically like the illustration.
 The lens at the left side of the eye focuses light rays onto the retina at the right.
 The retina converts light rays into electrical impulses that are sent to the brain.
 Our brain then tells us we are seeing a bit of light.

-Both digital and film cameras have a lens in front to capture light rays.
-Light rays enter through the lens to the film, or digital sensor; both of which are sensitive to light.
-Instead of jumping ahead of ourselves, let’s get back to the basics.
+Just like the human eye, cameras have a lens in front of the sensor to capture light rays.
+Light rays enter through the lens to the digital sensor; which is sensitive to light.

 We have different labels for describing the rays we see.
 Here are a few basic ones:

-When you look at a stop light the top light is red, the middle is yellow, and the bottom light is green.
+- Transmitted Rays: When you look at a stoplight, the top light is red, the middle is yellow, and the bottom light is green.
 That light is transmitted by putting a light source behind a colored filter.

 - Direct Rays: When you look directly into the sun, a camera’s flash unit, or a flashlight you are looking at direct light.
 The light you see is coming directly from the source.